designstem/projects/colorblindness/index-06-calculator.md

 <!-- ##### Evaluate meta  -->
 ## EVALUATE | Design

-> ~Dieter Rams (born 20 May 1932 in Wiesbaden, Hessen) is a German industrial designer and retired academic[1] closely associated with the consumer products company Braun, the furniture company Vitsœ, and the functionalist school of industrial design.
-His unobtrusive approach and belief in "less but better" design generated a timeless quality in his products and have influenced the design of many products, which also secured Rams worldwide recognition and appreciation.
-Rams designed the famous calculator BRAUN ET66 in 1987 together with his colleague Dietrich Lubs.~
+> ~Dieter Rams (born 20 May 1932 in Wiesbaden, Hessen) is a German industrial designer and retired academic closely associated with the consumer products company Braun, the furniture company Vitsœ, and the functionalist school of industrial design.
+His unobtrusive approach and belief in "less but better" design generated a timeless quality in his products and have influenced the design of many companies, including Apple, which also secured Rams worldwide recognition and appreciation.
+Rams designed the famous calculator BRAUN ET66 in 1987 (which you can see on the right) together with his colleague Dietrich Lubs.~

 1. Have a look at the calculator Dieter Rams designed for BRAUN.
 Compare his solution for the color scheme to yours.
 What is different?
 2. Did he do a good job regarding accessibility for color vision deficient people?
 Explain your opinion!
+If possible, also check it in the CVD simulator to strengthen your arguments.
 3. If so, what should he have done differently to improve it?